Valuative invariants for large classes of matroids: Applications to basic valuative invariants

 \end{example}

-\begin{example} Consider the disconnected matroid $\M = \U_{3,7}\oplus \U_{4,6}$, which has rank $7$ and cardinality $13$.
-The matroid $\M$ has exactly two connected components, thus its polytope $\mathscr{P}(\M)$ is of dimension $11$.
-In particular, as we are considering volumes of $12$-dimensional objects, we obtain $\vol(\M) = 0$.
-In general, if $\M$ is disconnected, its volume vanishes. \end{example}

 Volumes of matroids have been studied from different points of view.
-For example in \cite[Theorem 3.3]{ardila-benedetti-doker} Ardila et al.\ derived an explicit formula for the volume of any matroid polytope in terms of the (signed) $\beta$-invariant of the matroid and its minors.
+For example in \cite[Theorem~3.3]{ardila-benedetti-doker} Ardila, Benedetti, and Doker derived an explicit formula for the volume of any matroid polytope in terms of the (signed) $\beta$-invariant of the matroid and its minors.
 One drawback is that the resulting expression is difficult to handle even for small matroids.
 Their formula stems from the work of Postnikov on generalized permutohedra \cite[Theorem 9.3]{postnikov}, in which he calculated the volumes of generalized permutohedra.
-A related formula was obtained by Eur in \cite[Proposition 4.2]{eur-volume}.

-Following a different path and building on techniques previously developed by Hampe \cite{hampe} within the study of an intersection ring for matroids, Ashraf \cite[Theorem 1.1]{ashraf-volume} proposed an alternative method of computing volumes of matroids.
+Following a different path and building on techniques previously developed by Hampe \cite{hampe} within the study of an intersection ring for matroids, Ashraf \cite[Theorem~1.1]{ashraf-volume} proposed an alternative method of computing volumes of matroids.
+We aim to generalize this method.